 Ten Horrifying Non-Horror Movies

-‘Tis the season for theaters and cable networks to roll out new and old Halloween-themed flicks.
-Slashers, monsters, ghosts, ghouls, serial killers and psychos are all the rage this month.
+We love horror.
+Slashers, monsters, ghosts, ghouls, serial killers and psychos are all good with us.
 Whatever type of horror story rattles your bones, odds are you’ll find it at the local multiplex or gracing your flat screen.
-I love Halloween, The Shining and Poltergeist as much as the next dude, but you don’t need Michael Myers, haunted hotels or the Beast to make you squirm in your seat.
+We love Halloween, The Shining and Poltergeist as much as most horror fans, but you don’t need Michael Myers, haunted hotels or the Beast to make you squirm in your seat.
 Scares can be found in every genre.
 Here are ten non-horror movies guaranteed to horrify.

 - 10. Gerry

 Ever get lost?
 That's the premise behind director Gus Van Sant's methodical journey into the abyss.
 Two friends set out to hike a trail in a remote desert with no food or water.
 A wrong turn leaves the duo desperately searching for civilization as the elements drain energy and hope.
 Loosely based on true events, Gerry is terrifying because it's grounded in reality not fantasy.

 - 9. Safe

 A strange "illness" is afflicting timid housewife Carol White.
 Are the chemicals and toxins pervading the environment attacking her body, or are her symptoms the product of loneliness and boredom?
 There are no easy answers in this uneasy story, which has much to say about humanity's increasing detachment and fear of abandonment in a technology based society.
 You'll feel anything but safe watching Safe.